Aloysius Stepinac: Death and canonisation controversies

 In 1970, Glas Koncila published a text on Stepinac taken from L'Osservatore Romano which resulted in the edition being confiscated by court decree.

 In May 1979, Archbishop Franjo Kuharić told Croatian pilgrims and Pope John Paul II at St. Peter's Basilica in Rome that Cardinal Stepinac should be beatified.
 The beatification process began on 9 October 1981.
 The Catholic Church declared Stepinac a martyr on 11 November 1997, and on 3 October 1998 Pope John Paul II, on pilgrimage to Marija Bistrica to beatify Stepinac, declared that Stepinac had indeed been martyred.
 John Paul had earlier determined that where a candidate for sainthood had been martyred, his/her cause could be advanced without the normal requirement for evidence of a miraculous intercession by the candidate.
 Accordingly, he beatified him.

 The beatification re-ignited old divisions between Serbs, who are mainly Eastern Orthodox, and Croats.
-Shortly prior, the Paris-based Simon Wiesenthal Center requested that the Holy See delay the beatification until the case was given further study; the ask served only to infuriate Croatian officials as well as the Vatican.
+Shortly prior, the Paris-based Simon Wiesenthal Center requested that the Holy See delay the beatification until the case was given further study.

 According to Ljubojević, Gavrilović and Perica, the mythology regarding Stepinac was created during the Cold War and newly independent Croatia with the cardinal's beatification in 1998.
 Their assessment is that this myth positioned Stepinac as the primary character in Croatian mythology, crediting him as a hero and martyr who was politically impartial.
 This myth alleges that Stepinac resisted all forms of totalitarianism in equal measure.
 The authors claim that Stepinac was a much greater opponent of communism than he was of Nazism and fascism, and that his story was used by Croatian President Franjo Tudjman to legitimise Croatian independence and to bolster the role of the Catholic Church as a central pillar of Croatian statehood.

-In May 2019, Pope Francis said he had sought advice and help of the "great" Serbian Orthodox Patriarch Irenaeus on the canonization issue.
+In May 2019, Pope Francis said he had sought advice and help of the Serbian Orthodox Patriarch Irenaeus on the canonization issue.
 Archbishop Želimir Puljić, president of the Croatian Conference of Bishops stated that the involvement of the Serbian Orthodox Church in Stepinac's canonisation would set a negative precedent in the Catholic Church.
 Mile Bigović, Bishop Emeritus of Gospić-Senj, called such a move on the part of the pope "not good for the Church".

 Vatican Secretary of State Cardinal Pietro Parolin addressed the issue during a visit to Croatia in September 2020.
 His remarks were interpreted by Croatian commentators and prelates as a clear indication that there would be no progress in Stepinac's cause under Pope Francis.